x2125001/WonderProject/README.md

   <img src="https://dework.xyz/board.jpeg" />
 </p>
 <h1 align="center"> Description </h1>
 In this Project, over 40k tasks from Dework, the web3-platform are scrapped and analyzed.
 Specifically, data extraction, ingestion, cleaning & wrangling, KPI analysis, visualization, topic modeling, and bounty regression are implemented.
+The scrapping tasks are implemented by the selenium libarary.
+However, for completness, the scrapy implementation or the requests post method are also possible.
 For Visualization please run the following command under the directory of stremlite:

 ```sh